Etiology of Osteomyelitis

 Erythrocyte sedimentation rate or C-reactive protein

 Culture of bone, abscess, or both

 (See also the clinical practice guidelines for the diagnosis and treatment of native vertebral osteomyelitis in adults.)

 Acute osteomyelitis is suspected in patients with localized peripheral bone pain, fever, and malaise or with localized refractory vertebral pain, particularly in patients with recent risk factors for bacteremia Bacteremia Bacteremia is the presence of bacteria in the bloodstream.
 It can occur spontaneously, during certain tissue infections, with use of indwelling genitourinary or IV catheters, or after dental... read more .

 Chronic osteomyelitis is suspected in patients with persistent localized bone pain, particularly if they have risk factors.

-If x-rays are equivocal or symptoms are acute, CT and MRI are the current imaging techniques of choice to define abnormalities and reveal abscesses (eg, paravertebral or epidural abscesses).
+If x-rays are equivocal or symptoms are acute, CT and MRI are the current imaging techniques of choice to define abnormalities and reveal adjacent infections, such as paravertebral or epidural abscesses, or infected facet joints.